EMERGENCY CREDIT LINE GUARANTEE SCHEME GUIDELINES TO FOLLOW

-In addition, six other measures were approved by the Cabinet under the ‘Atmanbhar Bharat Abhiyan’, including the provision of free food grains to migrants.
+In addition, six other measures approve the Cabinet under the ‘Atmanbhar Bharat Abhiyan’, including the provision of free food grains to migrants.

 Objectives Of Emergency Credit Line Guarantee Scheme

-Under this scheme, eligible MSMEs and interested currency borrowers will be provided Rs.
+Further, Under this scheme, eligible MSMEs and interested currency borrowers will provide Rs.
 Additional funding of up to Rs 3 lakh crore will be provided.

 Cabinet Approval For Emergency Credit Line Scheme

-ECLGS has been designed as a specific response to COVID-19 and the resulting unprecedented lockout and consequent lockout, which has had a serious impact on production and other activities at MSMEs.
+ECLGS has been designing as a specific response to COVID-19 and the resulting unprecedented lockout and consequent lockout, which has a serious impact on production and other activities at MSMEs.

-The amount of GECL lending to eligible MSME borrowers will be either additional working capital term loan (in case of banks and FIs) or additional term loan (in case of NBFC) up to Rs 25 crore up to 20 per cent of their total outstanding loan.
+The amount of GECL lending to eligible MSME borrowers will be either an additional working capital term loan (in the case of banks and FIs) or an additional term loan (in the case of NBFC) up to Rs 25 crore up to 20 percent of their total outstanding loan.

-ECLGS has been prepared as a specific response to the unprecedented situation created by COVID-19 and the resulting lockout, which has had a serious impact on production and other activities in the MSME sector, it was revealed.
+ECLGS has prepared as a specific response to the unprecedented situation created by COVID-19 and the resulting lockout, which has a serious impact on production and other activities in the MSME sector, it reveals.

 The scheme aims to alleviate the financial woes faced by 45 lakh MSMEs by providing additional funding of up to Rs 3 lakh crore in the form of fully guaranteed emergency credit lines.